bmaterials/erpipc/docs/user documentation.md

 In the 1980s, percolation theory was applied to the study of the electrical conductivity of ionic conductors.
-For composite solid conductors, such as AgI or LiI doped with a second phase of Al2O3, the ionic conductivity of the resulting hybrid conductor increases, a phenomenon that can be explained by percolation theory.
+For composite solid conductors, such as AgI or LiI doped with a second phase of $\rm Al_2O_3$, the ionic conductivity of the resulting hybrid conductor increases, a phenomenon that can be explained by percolation theory.
 The researchers believe that the interface between the first and second phases is highly conductive and that with the addition of the second phase a long-range